Staff meeting in restaurant to discuss food safety

 To accomplish all this, supervisors, managers and owners must:

-- Provide a safe working environment, complete with equipment and tools that are in good condition and easy to clean and sanitize
+• Provide a safe working environment, complete with equipment and tools that are in good condition and easy to clean, sanitize and disinfect

 If you’re a food handler